Undergraduate Course: Curating Contemporary Art: Histories, Theories and Practice (HIAR10156)

 ||Formative assessment will focus on an essay plan due for submission in Week 5.
 Students will receive written feedback from the course organiser.

-Summative assessment will be in the form of a 2500-word essay and a 2 hour exam to be taken in the exam period after the end of the semester.
+Summative assessment will be in the form of a 2500-word essay and a 24 hour online exam to be taken in the exam period after the end of the semester.
 Written summative feedback on student essays will be provided.

 There will also be a preparative exam workshop.